 Resilient and Fault Tolerant

-Block Storage Volumes are configured with 3x data replication.
-This built-in redundancy ensures that your data is highly-available and protected from loss.
+Block Storage Volumes are configured to be durable and fault tolerant using erasure coding, ensuring that your data is protected from loss.
 Since Volumes are managed independently of Compute Instances, your data persists even if you delete your attached instance.

+Block Storage is powered entirely by NVMe SSD storage devices (except within the Fremont data center).
 NVMe storage offers dramatically increased performance over standard SATA SSDs, HDDs, or hybrid storage solutions.
-Performance is also automatically increased in 60 second bursts for even faster real-world speeds.
-See the table below for both standard and burst performance limits on the new NVMe-only Block Storage:
+Additionally, performance is automatically increased in 60 second bursts for even faster real-world speeds.
+See the table below for both sustained and burst performance limits on NVMe-only Block Storage:

 Performance may vary based on the workload and Compute Instance type.
 Plans with dedicated CPU resources (such as Dedicated CPU or High Memory Compute Instances) will not be impacted by resource contention, though a Shared Compute Instance may be impacted.

 Block Storage is available across all regions.
-Additionally, the newer NVMe-backed Block Storage has been deployed to most of our data centers.
-See the NVMe Block Storage Upgrade guide for additional details regarding this roll out, as well as information on upgrading existing Volumes.
+Additionally, the newer NVMe-backed Block Storage has been deployed to all data centers with the exception of Fremont.

 Plans and Pricing